Neighborhood Hubs

 Para español, haga clic aquí.

 Thanks to everyone that participated in the Neighborhood Hubs interviews, neighborhood meetings, and community workshops!
+The code amendments have been adopted!

 The Planning Commission held a public hearing on the proposed code changes on March 12, 2024 (6:30 p.m.).
 The Commission voted unanimously to recommend approval of the proposed amendments.